syall/knowit/content/posts/the-browser-as-a-program.md

 <!-- ... -->
 ```

-So, the browser can not only render HTML but also render CSS.
+The browser not only supports HTML as a mark-up language to render but also CSS to style that HTML.

 From a user perspective, the browser seems to have a magic box where HTML and CSS just appear.